plinkysynth/plinky-site/src/routes/docs/posts/build-guide.md

 **If Plinky lights up with the tunnel of lights, but does NOT show up as a USB device on your PC, check your cable**.
 It’s always the cable.
 Unfortunately, USB cables are a mess.
 Many are ‘power only’.
 Plinky needs a cable with 4 wires in it, to carry data.
 It should be a cable that you can use to transfer data with your phone or other device, for example.
 Typically, they are slightly fatter and less flexible than the really cheap ‘charging only’ cables.
 A few people reported raiding their cable boxes for 4 or 5 cables before they found a data cable!
 Playstation 4 controllers dont use data - they always use bluetooth, even when plugged in.
 So many playstation controller cables are charging only, and are thus no good.

 OK Plinky’s turned up as a USB drive.
 Great!
-Drag and drop the latest firmware file (which should have extension .UF2) (which you can download from [Plinkysynth.com/fw](Plinkysynth.com/fw)) onto the Plinky USB ‘drive’.
+Drag and drop the latest firmware file (which should have extension .UF2) (which you can download from [the firmware page](/firmware)) onto the Plinky USB ‘drive’.
 The lights will flicker, and that’s all there is to it!
 Your Plinky now has the latest software.
 Click the encoder to finish the upgrade process.

 ### 2. Touch calibration